Fabrizio-Caruso/CROSS-LIB/docs/HOW_TO_LOAD_THE_GAME.md

 Use Nanowasp emulator: http://nanowasp.org/

-Click on TAPE to select the .BEE file
+Click on TAPE to select the .BEE file to insert the file in the list of programs Click on the selected file to insert in the tape player Type LOADM
-Click on TAPE again
-Type LOADM

 -----------------------------------------------------------